Table of Contents

 Are you among that group of people terrified by bee stings?
 If so, the sight of a fully developed carpenter bee could be enough to throw you into a panic.
 Carpenter bees look menacing because of their size and coloration.
-But do carpenter bees sting?
-Carpenter bees can sting, and they sometimes do.

-Carpenter bees are just one of approximately 16,000 recognized bee species.
+Carpenter bees are just one of approximately 20,000 recognized bee species.
 They are solitary creatures, meaning they do not live in large colonies like honeybees.
 Rarely do you see them swarm, even in small groups.
 But that doesn’t mean they can’t sting.
 As mentioned above, they can, and they sometimes do.

 Recognizing a Carpenter Bee

 Before we get onto the topic of whether carpenter bees sting, it might be helpful to figure out exactly what we are talking about.
 Why?
 Because carpenter bees are often mistaken for bumblebees.
 The two species look similar, but not identical.

 A carpenter bee is a larger bee with a mostly black body.
 The head and abdomen are both black, but there tends to be a yellowish area between the two.
 This area does look furry to the naked eye.
 Note that it is the combination of black and yellow that tends to confuse people (although there are carpenter bees that have other colors).

 Bumblebees are also black and yellow.
 However, their bodies tend to alternate the colors.
 The head is black, followed by a yellow strip, another black patch, another yellow strip, and so on.
 The easiest way to distinguish between a bumblebee and a carpenter bee is the hair.
 A bumblebee’s body is almost entirely covered with hair, giving it a very furry appearance.
 On the other hand, a carpenter bee’s body is shiny and smooth.

 Do Carpenter Bees Have Stingers?